 If your child reverts to unhealthy eating habits during the holidays, it can be challenging for him or her to get back to good food choices again in the new year.
 Making sure that you and your child continue to practice healthy behaviors throughout the holidays will help ensure that your family's health stays in top shape year-round.

-Tips to stay healthy during the holidays
+Tips to maintain healthy eating habits during the holidays

 Here are a few suggestions to help you and your child enjoy the season in a healthy way:

-- Take the time to organize family activity.
 Adding physical activity into your holiday is a good way to keep up healthy habits and enjoy quality time together as a family.
 Plan a post-meal walk around the neighborhood or a visit to the park.

 How to make healthier versions of holiday favorites